On the convergence of arithmetic orbifolds

-Note that there is a reverse direction for the problem of limit multiplicities: in a work in progress, M. Ab\'ert and B. Vir\'ag are able, by extending the methods of \cite{AGV} to the setting of lattices in Lie groups, to deduce BS-convergence of a sequence of locally symmetric orbifolds from the hypothesis that its spectra on functions are contained in the continuous spectrum of the universal cover (for congruence sequences this amounts to the generalized Ramanujan--Petersson conjecture).
+There is a reverse result for the problem of limit multiplicities.
+In \cite{DRAFT_ABV} Mikl\'os Ab\'ert, Nicolas Bergeron and Bal\'int Vir\'ag extend the results of \cite{AGV} to the setting of IRSs in Lie groups to obtain the following result.
+Let $G_\infty$ is a simple Lie group ; if $Y$ is a Riemannian manifold let $\lambda_0(Y)$ denote the infimum of the spectrum of the Laplace operator on functions on $Y$.
+Then if $\nu$ is any IRS of $G_\infty$ supported on discrete subgroups and for $\nu$-almost all $\Lambda$ we have $\lambda_0(\Lambda \bs X) \ge \lambda_0(X)$ then $\nu$ is trivial.
+This implies that if a sequence of lattices $\Gamma _n \le \mathrm{PSL}_2(\CC)$ satisfies the condition sthat

+(where $\Delta_n$ is the Laplacian of $M_n = \Gamma_n \bs \HH^3$) then the associated locally symmetric spaces BS-converge to $X$.
+In particular it follows that the Ramanujan conjecture for $\GL_2$ implies (a more general version of) our non-quantitative results.